Delph1/LNU_project/README.md

 #### IDE / Development environment

 I ran Windows 11 and used [Visual Studio Code](https://code.visualstudio.com/) with the Pymakr Extension to program the device and transfer code to the device.
 USB-cable is included in the starter kit from Electrokit.
+If you're using your own cable, make sure it has a data connection and is not just a charging cable.

 You might want to consider getting the official Python and Pylance extensions too.
 They help with writing code, but beware that they are not perfect for MicroPython and will give you faulty errors on e.g. the machine library, which is normally not part of Python.

+I also created this repository on GitHub where I can track code changes and have an online backup of my work.

-You also need to install Node.js too to make it work: [Node.js (LTS)](https://nodejs.org/en/)
+You also need to install Node.js too to make it all work: [Node.js (LTS)](https://nodejs.org/en/)

 #### Local server (Home Assistant)